-Fifteen species of cranes exist in the world and all are at least threatened if not endangered.
+Fifteen species of cranes exist in the world, and all are at least threatened, if not endangered.
 These birds are found on every continent except Antarctica and South America.
-The largest species is the Sarus Crane.
-This crane stands at six feet tall on average, with an eight-foot wing span and is the world’s tallest flying bird.
+The largest species is the sarus crane.
+It stands at 6 feet tall on average, with an 8-foot wingspan, and is the world’s tallest flying bird.

 Unlike herons, for which they are often mistaken, cranes fly with their necks stretched out straight.
 Their long beaks can be used like spears to fish or scare predators.
 Their call is a sort of purr, or garbled sound, not at all like a duck or goose.

-In recent years, the North American Sandhill crane has made an encouraging comeback.
-The Sandhill crane is now the only crane species that is stable and/or slowing increasing, although some subspecies, like the Florida Sandhill crane, are still endangered.
-Like all cranes, Sandhill cranes are very secretive about their nesting and will even daub themselves with mud to makes themselves less visible when rearing young.
-Recently a 10,000,000-year-old fossil of a Sandhill Crane was found in Nebraska, making it the oldest known bird species in existence.
+In recent years, the North American sandhill crane has made an encouraging comeback.
+The sandhill crane is now the only crane species that is stable and/or slowly increasing, although some subspecies, like the Florida sandhill crane, are still endangered.
+Like all cranes, sandhill cranes are very secretive about their nesting and will even daub themselves with mud to make themselves less visible when rearing young.
+Recently, a 10,000,000-year-old fossil of a sandhill crane was found in Nebraska, making it the oldest known bird species in existence.

 Cranes have small families of only one or two chicks, hence their secrecy about their nests.
 These tend to be piles of mud and sticks hidden in remote wetlands.
 Cranes mate for life and start reproducing somewhere between their third and fifth year.

-The two greatest threats to cranes are the destruction of their natural wetland habitats, and the capture of cranes for the illegal pet trade.
+The two greatest threats to cranes are the destruction of their natural wetland habitats and their capture for the illegal pet trade.

 Cranes in Legend and Spirituality